Date of visit: 15 August 2018

-Managers highlighted the approach to tackling disruptive behaviour, inc. the Zero Tolerance programme & Time Wise course, and, through links with local police and the CPS, ensuring crimes committed in jail are prosecuted.
-Keywork was ‘fantastic’ and in-cell phones a ‘real boon’.
-They rated the support from prisoner ‘buddies’ & staff, for those with complex needs, and praised the palliative care suite and end-of-life family support.
+Managers highlighted the approach to tackling disruptive behaviour, including the ‘Zero Tolerance’ programme & ‘Time Wise’ course, and, through links with local police and the Crown Prosecution Service, ensuring crimes committed in jail are prosecuted.
+A national scheme under which Prison Officers are given training and time to work one-to-one with around six prisoners, aimed at supporting their management and rehabilitation was ‘fantastic’ and in-cell phones a ‘real boon’.
+They rated the support from prisoner ‘buddies’ and staff, for those with complex needs, and praised the palliative care suite and end-of-life family support.
 The gym, and staff & prisoner-led sessions for local children with learning disabilities, were also praised, as was the ‘excellent’ support provided by local organisations in helping prisoners find housing and employment on release.
 Annual open days for staff families were valued for helping reduce family members’ anxiety about their loved ones.